loomio/user-manual/en/frequently_asked_questions.md

 Check out our pricing plans [here](https://www.loomio.org/pricing "opens Pricing page in new tab").

-## Can I sign in with Google, Facebook or Twitter?
+## Can I sign in with Google, Facebook or Slack?

 Yes, see [Single sign-on](getting_started.html#single-sign-on "moves down the page to single sign on").